 Can You Replace a Tesla Battery at Home?

 If you are mechanically inclined, you might be tempted to replace the Tesla battery on your own.
-However, we generally have to advise against this practice.
+However, I generally have to advise against this practice.
 Sure, it would save you some money on the labor costs, but this isn’t a job for someone without EV battery experience.
 It is also extremely dangerous if you don’t know what you are doing.

 You must understand the inner workings of the electric car and the battery system to ensure everything works as it should.
 For the cost paid for a new battery pack, you don’t want to mess anything up and ruin the investment.